Venue & Settings

 Note

 Adding a new venue requires an active Pro subscription on at least one existing venue.
-Each additional venue starts its own separate Pro subscription billed immediately, there is no trial period for secondary venues.
+Each additional venue starts a paid Pro commitment immediately, with no trial period.
+The new location can be added to an eligible existing invoice or use a separate invoice.

 Switching Venues on Web